Revolver (song): Chart performance

 "Revolver" had a lukewarm commercial performance.
 On October 17, 2009, it debuted on the Canadian Hot 100 at number 95, remaining in that position for one week before dropping off the chart.
 On the issue dated January 16, 2010, the song made a re-entry at a higher position of 47.
 Also in the week of January 16, the song debuted on Billboards Hot Dance Club Songs chart at number 41, eventually reaching the fourth position over a month later.
 In the United Kingdom, the track debuted on the singles chart at number 188, but after a few weeks it jumped to its peak position of 130.
 It fared better in Ireland, where it reached the 41st spot.
 In Spain, the single charted at number 39 for one week only.

-Guetta's One Love Mix peaked at number 21 on Beligum's Flanders region.
+Guetta's One Love Mix peaked at number 21 on Belgium's Flanders region.
 It saw a better reception on the Wallonia charts, where it peaked at number 12.
 The song also reached the 12th spot of Italian charts.
 Additionally, it was certified gold by the Federation of the Italian Music Industry (FIMI) for shipment of 15,000 copies.
 "Revolver" peaked at the sixth spot of the Finnish charts.
 In the Czech Republic, it debuted at number 66 and, after seven weeks, reached a peak of 22.